-- 1. States Parties shall utilize existing national structures and resources to meet their core capacityies requirements under these Regulations, including with regard to: - (a) their prevention surveillance, reporting, notification, verification, preparedness, response and collaboration activities; and - (b) their activities concerning designated airports, ports and ground crossings. - 2.
+- 1. States Parties shall utilize existing national structures and resources to meet their core capacityies requirements under these Regulations, including with regard to: - (a) their surveillance, reporting, notification, verification, preparedness, response and collaboration activities; and - (b) their activities concerning designated airports, ports and ground crossings. - 2.
 Each State Party shall assess, within two years following the entry into force of these Regulations for that State Party, the ability of existing national structures and resources to meet the minimum requirements described in this Annex.
 As a result of such assessment, States Parties shall develop and implement plans of action to ensure that these core capacities are present and functioning throughout their territories as set out in paragraph 1 of Article 5, and paragraph 1 of Article 13 and subparagraph (a) of Article 19. - 3.
 States Parties and WHO shall support assessments, planning and implementation processes under this Annex. - 4.
-Pursuant to Article 44, States Parties shall undertake to collaborate with each other, to the extent possible, in developing, strengthening and maintaining core capacities.
+Pursuant to Article 44, States Parties shall undertake, to the fullest extent possible and in support of WHO, to collaborate and assist each other in developing, strengthening and maintaining core capacities.